dealingwith/daniel-industries/_writings/antipocalypse.md

 > Man's desire is the desire of the Other.
 > -- Jacques Lacan

-> Civilization merely hides from itself--behind a thin static scrim of rationality---the truth that only desire creates values.
+> Civilization merely hides from itself---behind a thin static scrim of rationality---the truth that only desire creates values.
 > -- Hakim Bey

 "At least I'm not trying to throw us right back into the conditions that got us here in the first place," Johnny replied, "Talk about trying to put out a fire with gasoline."